NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-vgpu.rst

 .. note::

-   NVIDIA vGPU is only supported with the `NVIDIA Virtual (vGPU) Software License Server (vCS) <https://docs.nvidia.com/grid/ls/index.html>`_.
+   NVIDIA vGPU is only supported with the NVIDIA License System.
-   The `NVIDIA License System <https://docs.nvidia.com/license-system/latest/>`_ is only supported with NVIDIA AI Enterprise.

 .. note::